microsoft/RTVS-docs/index.md

 ## Key features in Version 1.0

 R Tools for Visual Studio 1.0 is our first release of tools for the R programming language.
+Watch this 5 minute feature highlight video to get a feel for the features in our 1.0 release!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/RcSDEfMgUvU" frameborder="0" allowfullscreen></iframe>

-This section gives you an overview of some of the key features of the product, through the lens of _scenarios_.
-Below, you'll see descriptions of key scenarios in the product, and an accompanying video that walks you through the features that light up that scenario.
+Below is an overview of some of the key features of the product, through the lens of _scenarios_.
+Below, you'll see descriptions of key scenarios in the product.

 ### Highly Productive Inner Loop